Police officer taking a training session.

 Health and wellbeing

-We’re committed to providing a healthy working environment and improving the quality of life for all our people.
-As part of this, we’ve developed a wellbeing strategy that recognises people are our greatest asset.
+At Derbyshire Constabulary, we’re committed to fostering a healthy working environment and enhancing the quality of life for all our people.
+Our health and wellbeing strategy reflects our belief that our people are our greatest asset.

 A police officer listens to a staff member